CiscoDevNet/sdwan-devops/sdwan_config_builder/README.md

 ## Running

-The 'metadata.yaml' file should be in the same directory where sdwan_config_build command is run.
-It defines the location of the source configuration file as well as where the output files should be saved.
+The metadata file defines the location of the source configuration file, jinja2 templates, and where the output files should be saved.
+By default sdwan_config_build look for a 'metadata.yaml' file in the same directory where it is run.
+The CONFIG_BUILDER_METADATA environment variable can be used to specify a custom location for the metadata file.

 ```
 (venv) % % sdwan_config_build --help